 About the Honeycrisp Apple

-Honeycrisp was produced from a 1960 cross of Macoun and Honeygold, as part of the University of Minnesota apple breeding program to develop winter hardy cultivars with high fruit quality.
+Honeycrisp was produced from a 1960 cross of the varieties Keepsake and MN 1627.
+MN 1627 is a numbered Minnesota variety that is no longer in existence.
+Honeycrisp is part of the University of Minnesota’s apple breeding program to develop winter hardy cultivars of high fruit quality.
 The original seedling was planted in 1962 at the University of Minnesota Horticultural Research Center, located near Excelsior in east central Minnesota.
 It was selected in September 1974 and evaluated as MN 1711 at locations in Excelsior, Morris and Grand Rapids, Minnesota, and at Geneva, New York.

 Honeycrisp is a moderately vigorous tree with a somewhat spreading growth habit.
 It appears to be well suited to a central leader training system, although the leader may require staking or some fruit removal due to early bearing.
 The tree is a reliable annual bearer and has shown good precocity on dwarf rootstock.